A Classic Cafe Racer – The Yoshida Machine Triton

 At the bikes core is, of course, a Bonneville motor and it sits comfortably in a Norton featherbed frame.
 For improved performance the engine has received a larger 750cc bore along with upgraded internals for plenty of additional power.
 Efficiency and output has been further optimised with the addition of a twin spark conversion and since this bike was made to be practical, Shinsuke has added a pair of reliable Mikuni TM Flatside carbs.
 For a personal take on Triton styling there’s also a black, custom made exhaust with visible welds and a slick half fairing that ooze classic racer styling.

 Since his Triton is built for the road Shinsuke has ensured the bike is running all of the regular (legal) running gear.
-The fenders, lighting and mirrors are all there and they compliment the look of the Triton perfectly.
-Handling has been optimised with a set of Ohlins piggyback shocks and the bikes Bridgestone Battlax tyres are the perfect choice for twisty mountain passes or long highway hauls.
+The fenders, lighting, and mirrors are all there and they compliment the look of the Triton perfectly.
+Handling has been optimised with a set of Ohlins piggyback shocks and the bikes Bridgestone Battlax tires are the perfect choice for twisty mountain passes or long highway hauls.

 Whether his Triton was put together in 2016 or 1959 doesn’t really matter.
 It’s a well planned and executed build that is sure to please every Cafe Racer fan it passes by.